 Committing tax fraud or tax evasion could provoke the interest of the IRS.
 But remember, the IRS is both underfunded and short-staffed these days.
 An important aspect of any tax crime is intent.
 It takes less time and money to work out a civil arrangement with a delinquent taxpayer, than it does to try and convict that same taxpayer of a criminal offense.

-According to a recent Brookings Institute report based on IRS statistics, tax evasion is responsible for one out of every six federal tax dollars owed but not paid.
+According to a 2019 Brookings Institute report based on IRS statistics, tax evasion is responsible for one out of every six federal tax dollars owed but not paid.
 This has a huge impact on the U.S. economy.
 Every year, unpaid taxes amount to about 75% of the federal budget deficit.

 The incidence of misreporting and evasion is particularly significant for sole proprietorships, farms, and high-income households.
 Illegal tax evasion and legal tax avoidance call into question the fairness of the federal tax system because lower-income households seem to pay more than their fair share of taxes.